yinka3/context-LLM/README.md

 ## Disclaimer

-Vestige is a decision-support tool, not a decision-making system.
-Users are responsible for verifying all extracted entities, relationships, and insights before taking action.
-Vestige makes no warranty regarding accuracy, completeness, or fitness for any particular purpose.
+Vestige is a decision-support tool and decision-making system.
+Users have access for verifying all extracted entities, relationships, and insights.

 See [LICENSE](./LICENSE) for full terms.